fletchjp/MERG-Arduino-Software/README.md

  John Fletcher M6777

+ ## C++ Libraries

+ There are now two libraries ArduinoSTL and Arduino Boost which I have forked to my github.
+Both need to be installed into the arduino/libraries of your setup to be of use.
+Taken together these make it possible to port C++ software to the Arduino.
+I have things running both on AVR (MEGA and UNO) and also on DUE.

+ ### ArduinoSTL

+ This provides a set of std C++ headers.

+ There are two examples ArduinoSTLHello and ArduinoSTLIntegers in the repository.

  ## Branches

  I have decided to hold some codes in branches of this repository, rather than having a lot of other repositories at this stage.